io-fault/io-fault.github.io/docs/integration/machines/include/src/fault/posix/errno.h/source.txt

 #endif

 /**
-	# If there isn't a definition, attempt to avoid colliding with a real error code.
+	// If there isn't a definition, avoid colliding with a real error code.
-	# (ENOTDEFINED - C)
-**/
+*/
 #ifndef E2BIG
 	#define E2BIG ENOTDEFINED - 1
 #endif